Long-tailed weasel: Habitat type

+Habitat size and distribution

+The home range of the long-tailed weasel is estimated to range between 10-20 ha (25-50 ac) with densities of 1 weasel/km² (2.6/mi²), with the maximum number of weasels being 7 weasel/km² (18/m²).
+Long-tailed weasels are solitary in nature and prefer distance between themselves and members of their own species.

 Identification

 Tracks and scat

 The footprint of a long-tailed weasel is about 1 inch (25 mm) long.
 Although they have five toes, only four of them can be seen in their tracks.
 The only exception to this is when walking in the snow or mud, all five of their toes are shown.
 Their footprints will also appear heavier if the weasel is carrying food.
 Another way to determine the presence of a weasel is by looking for wavy indents made by their tails in the snow.

 The long-tailed weasel uses one spot to leave their feces.
 This spot is usually near where they burrow.
 They'll continuously use this spot for their droppings until it gets covered by environmental changes.

 Distinguishing features

 A black-tipped tail, yellowish-white belly fur, and brown fur on its back and sides are distinguishing for the long-tailed weasel.
-Additionally, the long-tailed weasel has long whiskers, a long narrow body, and a long tail that is approximately half the length of the body and head of the weasel.
+Additionally, the long-tailed weasel has long whiskers, a long narrow body, short legs, and a long tail that is approximately half the length of the body and head of the weasel.
+The long-tailed weasel has a triangular-shaped head, which is accentuated by small, round ears towards the back of the head.
+Males can be up to double the weight of females due to the size of the skull.
+Female long-tailed weasels have narrower skulls, which allows for more efficient hunting within the burrows of their rodent prey.
 Compared to the short-tailed weasel the long-tailed weasel lacks a white line on the insides of its legs.